pinco2025/ytuploadweb/README.md

 - Navigation links for all enabled modules
 - Consistent, modern look across all pages

+## ⚡ Performance Optimizations

+- **Lazy Loading:** All icon assets and images (where used) are loaded with `loading="lazy"` for faster initial page load.
+- **Defer JS Loading:** Bootstrap and other scripts are loaded with `defer` to avoid blocking rendering.
+- **JS Optimization:** No custom JS files are present; all scripts are loaded from CDN.
+If you add custom JS, use a bundler/minifier (e.g., esbuild, Webpack) and place files in `static/js/`.
+- **Input Sanitization:** All user input is validated and sanitized server-side using the `InputValidator` class in `validators.py`.
+This prevents XSS and other injection attacks.

 ## 🏁 Setup Instructions

 1. **Clone the repository**